dougpulse/Cognos/CognosScripts/README.md

 ## PromptAutoFinish.js
 Custom Control module that works with Prompts.js to autofinish (autonext?) a prompt page.

+## PromptFinish.js
+Custom Control module that handles RequiredPrompts and RequiredPromptCount.
+This is a different take on PromptButton.js, which may work better.

 ## PromptButton.js
 Custom Control module to create a prompt button.
 Includes prompt control method for RequiredPrompts and RequiredPromptCount.